 Clindamycin: A Scary Antibiotic?

 My wife recently took a daily dosage of 600 mg of Clindamycin for a urinary tract infection.
-If we had known anything about the potential side effects, we wouldn't have gone near it.
-What coping strategies do you suggest?
+If we had known anything about the potential side effects, we wouldn’t have gone near it.
+What can we do to mitigate them?

-Because of the anatomy of the urethra, urinary tract infections are very common in women.
-To help prevent them, I recommend practicing prudent and practical hygiene (such as wiping front to back and urinating after intercourse), as well as drinking unsweetened cranberry juice concentrate diluted with water, or taking powdered cranberry extract in capsules.
-Cranberries contain a substance that helps prevent bacteria from sticking to the bladder walls.
+Because of the anatomy of the female urethra, women are very susceptible to urinary tract infections.
+To help prevent them, I recommend practicing prudent and practical hygiene (such as wiping front to back and urinating after intercourse), as well as drinking unsweetened cranberry juice concentrate diluted with water or taking powdered cranberry extract in capsules.
+Cranberries contain a substance that helps prevent certain types of bacteria from sticking to the bladder wall.
 Drink lots of water in order to urinate more frequently and avoid alcohol and coffee, which are bladder irritants.

 Andrew Weil, M.D.

 Clindamycin, Medline Plus, National Institutes of Health, May 7, 2019, medlineplus.gov/druginfo/meds/a682399.html

 Here is more information about the prevention and treatment of urinary tract infections.